mkeet/AQuestGO/README.md

 ## Content on this repo

-This repository contains an implementation of the algorithms and the templates we designed adn used for testing.
+This repository contains an implementation of the algorithms and the templates we designed and used for testing.

+## Contributors:
+- Toky Raboanary
+- Steve Wanng
+- Maria Keet